kstenerud/streamux/streamux-specification.md

 * Interruptible (requests may be canceled)
 * Floating roles (both peers can operate as client and server at the same time)
 * Multiple negotiation modes
+* Little to no repetition in the message structure and content.

 ### Contents